 by Space Shuttle crews (only such scientific satellite).
 Carries up

-the delivery of two new instruments, the repair of two others, and installation
+with the delivery of two new instruments, the repair of two others,

 - Chandra X-Ray Observatory

 - Long-lifetime satellite observatory for observing cosmic X-ray sources.

 X-Rays have EM wavelengths of a few Angstroms, about 2000 times smaller than

 - Uses grazing